Alfresco/docs-alfresco/content-accelerator/latest/install/index.md

          1. Run `fc-cache -v /usr/share/fonts/ && fc-cache-64 -v /usr/share/fonts/`
       * **Amazon-linux** - this typically comes pre-installed

+### Download installation artifacts from Hyland Community

+You will need to download the following installation packages from Hyland Community in order to install ACA

+* alfresco-content-accelerator-base-package-3.5.0.zip
+* (Claims Only) alfresco-content-accelerator-claims-accelerator-3.5.0.zip
+* (Pnp Only) alfresco-content-accelerator-policy-and-procedure-accelerator-3.5.0.zip

 ### Verify installation artifacts

 * If using Alfresco Content Services 7.0.1-7.2.x, use the amp file from the `OC_7.0+` folder.